darkleaf/generator/Readme.md

 The generator library brings [js-like generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator), also known as continuations, to Clojure(Script).

-It is useful for building effect systems like:
+Generators are useful for building effect systems like:

 * [redux-saga](https://redux-saga.js.org/) for JavaScript.
 This is an awesome example of using generators.
 Check it out first!
 * [darkleaf/effect](https://github.com/darkleaf/effect)  for Clojure(Script)